oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 # Batch Fetching {#batch-fetching}

-To allow a Relying Party to fetch all status lists for a specific type of credential or a specific issuer, an optional mechanism is provided to retrieve an Object containing a list of Status Lists called Status List Aggregation.
-This mechanism is intended to optimize fetching and caching mechanisms and allow offline validation of the status.
+To allow a Relying Party to fetch all Status Lists for a specific Referenced Token or issuer, an optional mechanism is provided to retrieve a list of URIs to all Status List Tokens called Status List Aggregation.
+This mechanism is intended to support fetching and caching mechanisms and allow offline validation of the status.

 There are two options that a Relying Party can use to discover the relevant Status List Aggregation URI.
 An issuer MAY support any of these mechanisms:

-- Issuer metadata: The issuer publishes an URI which links to Status List Aggregation
+- Issuer metadata: The issuer of the Referenced Token publishes an URI which links to Status List Aggregation, e.g. in publicly available metadata of an issuance protocol
-- Status List Parameter: The issuer can choose to add an additional claim to the Status List (Token) that links to the Status List Aggregation.
+- Status List Parameter: The issuer of the Referenced Token includes an additional claim to the Status List (Token) that links to the Status List Aggregation.

 ## Status List Aggregation in JSON Format

 This section defines the structure for a JSON-encoded Status List Aggregation:

 * `status_lists`: REQUIRED.
-Contains an array of strings, each containing an URI to a Status List (Token)
+The `status_lists` claim MUST be an array of strings, each containing an URI to a Status List (Token).

 The Status List Aggregation URI provides a list of Status List URIs.
 This aggregation in JSON and the media type return SHOULD be `application/json`.